Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-01.md

 HMAC() is the function defined in [@!RFC2104] with H being the selected HT-* hash algorithm, 'cb-data' represents the data provided by the channel binding type, and 'token' are the UTF-8 encoded octets of the token string which acts as shared secret between initiator and responder.

 The initiator-msg **MUST NOT** be included in TLS 1.3 0-RTT early data (see [@!I-D.ietf-tls-tls13#19]).

+TODO: Add note why HMAC() is used even if it's not required for "modern" hash algorithms.

 ## Final Responder Message